-Direct part marking is often required in industrial applications where traceability is mandatory. because of its ability to permanently mark the surface of the parts.
+Direct part marking is often required in industrial applications where traceability is mandatory because of its ability to permanently mark the surface of the parts.
 Such markings can be achieved with different technologies and it is not always easy to choose the right one for a specific application.
 Among all the industrial marking systems, dot peen marking and laser marking systems are particularly common.
 The following descriptions could facilitate your choice.

 Dot peen marking is a technique that uses a pin made out of a rigid material such as carbide in order to indent locally the part to be marked.
 This leaves small holes on the surface of the material that change its visual aspect and its roughness.
 The indentation is assured by an electromechanical system that can translate in X and Y in order to mark the desired pattern on the material.

 In comparison, the phenomenon behind laser marking systems is more complex and can be explained by the fact that powerful lasers can heat certain materials.
-Those latter then endure chemical or mechanical modifications that change their visual aspect and create the marking.
-In order to sweep the laser on the whole material according to the desired pattern, the beam is reflected on two mirrors whose orientation are controlled by a computer.
+Those materials then endure chemical or mechanical modifications that change their visual aspect and create the marking.
+In order to sweep the laser on the whole material according to the desired pattern, the beam is reflected on two mirrors whose orientations are controlled by a computer.

 Applications & Materials

-Due to the technology upon which dot peening is based, It is often used for the marking of rigid materials such as metals or hard plastics.
+Due to the technology upon which dot peening is based, it is often used for the marking of rigid materials such as metals or hard plastics.
 Thus, this technique is frequently found in the automotive and aeronautics industries.

 Types of markings